Notes on Venus geology, astrobiology, origin of life, and solar system dynamics. Covers habitability, surface evolution, and orbital chaos.

 A deep dive into the physical limits of life on Venus, reviewing Charles Cockell’s foundational 1999 analysis while connecting it to modern discoveries like the 2020 phosphine detection and upcoming DAVINCI+ missions.

-Basilevsky and Head’s definitive synthesis reveals a planet that undergoes catastrophic global resurfacing events.
+Basilevsky and Head’s comprehensive synthesis reveals a planet that undergoes catastrophic global resurfacing events.
 We explore the “stagnant lid” model, the synchronous stratigraphy, coronae, and the divergence of Venus’s geological history from Earth’s.